Jay Stooksberry

 Jay Stooksberry is Managing Editor at the Commonwealth Foundation.

-A professional writer and editor for a decade, Jay’s work has appeared in Newsweek, The Washington Post, The Wall Street Journal, City Journal, The Hill, and countless other publications.
-He also writes a frequent grammar column for Reason.
+A professional writer and editor for over a decade, Jay’s work has appeared in Newsweek, The Washington Post, The Wall Street Journal, City Journal, The Hill, and countless other publications.
+Before joining the Commonwealth Foundation, Jay regularly contributed to Reason, the Foundation for Economic Education, and the Cato Institute.

 Jay holds a bachelor’s degree in political economy and history and a master’s degree in nonprofit management—both from Regis University in Denver, Colorado.